2.2.2

 • Theresa May called a 'snap' election in 2017 to strengthen her majority for the upcoming Brexit talks.

-• The Conservative Party lost its majority, and so entered into a 'confidence and supply' deal with the Democratic Unionist Party (DUP).
+• The Conservative Party lost its parliamentary majority and entered a confidence and supply agreement with the Democratic Unionist Party (DUP).

 Jump to other topics